josdoaitran/software-testing-everything/ManageTestCasesBugsJira.md

 ### 1. How to create issue type?

 Add a new issue type in existing flow and name it “Test case.”
-This should be a top- level (standard) task (for this go to Administration > Issues > Issues Types and use  Add Issue Type option).
+This should be a top-level (standard) task (for this go to Administration > Issues > Issues Types and use  Add Issue Type option).

+### 2. How to create status?

+Add new status (for this go to Administration > Status > Status Types and use Add Status Type option)

+### 3. JIRA default workflow

+JIRA workflow is the set of status and transitions through which an issue goes during its lifecycle